 Visit Historic Yorktown

-And as you reflect on the events that led to the creation of our nation, step back into the 21st century where art galleries, locally owned shops, and culinary temptations await.
-The Yorktown waterfront includes several one-of-a-kind eateries with vast menus featuring fresh seafood, artisan pizzas, gourmet burgers and even sushi.
+And as you reflect on the events that led to the creation of our nation, step back into the 21st century where art galleries, locally owned shops and culinary temptations await.
+Yorktown includes several one-of-a-kind eateries with vast menus featuring fresh seafood, artisan pizzas, gourmet burgers and even sushi.
 Everywhere you turn, you will find beautiful views of the York River, no matter the time of year.

 From late spring through early November, the Schooner Alliance promises to make your trip even more memorable.
 Spend a romantic evening scanning the horizon for dolphins during a sunset sail or team up with a band of marauders one summer day when you embark on a pirate adventure cruise with the kids.
 Rent a bicycle to take a relaxing ride along the Riverwalk and historic Main Street.
 Or hop on a Segway for a guided tour that includes some lesser-known (but equally memorable) moments in history, and beautiful backdrops for snapping pictures.
-When it comes to exploring the town—the possibilities are endless!

-Yorktown is joined by the scenic Colonial Parkway which travels from Jamestown to Williamsburg, and is located just 12 miles east of Williamsburg.
+Yorktown is joined by the scenic Colonial Parkway, which travels from Jamestown to Williamsburg, and is located just 12 miles east of Williamsburg.
 While it remains much as it was during the waning days of the Revolution, it has become a premier travel destination for fine dining, shopping, outdoor recreation and special events.
 Whether it’s reliving the chronicles of America’s struggle for independence, taking a leisurely stroll down the Riverwalk with an ice cream cone or listening to the Fifes and Drums march down the street—there’s always something going on in Yorktown!

 To book your next day trip or family vacation, check out VisitYorktown.org